jpritikin/coach/content/docs/me/psychoactive/psilomethoxin/study.md

 This is how you agree to join the study.
 If you are curious, please read this consent agreement carefully before you decide to participate.

-**Introduction**: In September 2021, Ian Benouis tried growing a new type of psychoactive mushroom.
-He gave it to some religious people who use psychedelics, and they judged it to be an important new psychoactive.
-They called it psilomethoxin, but some people didn't believe it was different from regular magic mushrooms (psilocybin/psilocin).
+**Introduction**: In September 2021, attorney Ian Benouis tried growing a new type of psychoactive mushroom.
+He gave it to several spiritually inclined people who use psychedelics, and some of them judged it to be an important new psychoactive.
+Benouis and his collaborator, Greg Lake, called this fungi "psilomethoxin."
+However, some who tried a sample didn't feel it was any different from regular magic mushrooms (psilocybin/psilocin).
+While others discerned no noticeable subjective effect at all.

 **Purpose of the research study**: This study will investigate whether people can tell the difference between psilomethoxin and regular magic mushrooms in a blinded condition.